SenSaiyan/DM4173-Professional-Practices-SP18/1yearletter.md

 # ASSIGNMENT: 1 YEAR LETTER

+_"Your imagination is the preview to life's coming attractions."_ ~Albert Einstein

 * Write a letter to your future self and date it one year from now.
 You should imagine that you have accomplished all the goals you have outlined in your one-year plan.
 * I will send it to you via email one year from now.
 Yes!
 I will.
 I've done it before.
 * Make sure you include your personal email at the top or bottom of the letter.